GenXHackers/GeoSense/README.md

 [Download the Dataset](dataset/Geosense_Dataset.xlsx)

+# Prediction Analysis Model
+The dataset was first fed into the model.
+Using the RandomForest Classifier algorithm, we trained the mountaineous terrain regions of the world.
+The analysis model returned an accuracy of 81%.

 # The Preparation phase
 When a disaster is predicted, the app does the following:
 1. Alerts nearby NGOs using data from NGO DARPAN.